 Compliance

-Formulation of Group Regulations to Prevent Bribery Involving Public Officials
+Group Regulations to Prevent Bribery Involving Public Officials, etc.

 Declaration of Complete Separation from Cartel Involvement